IT Services

 How is IT Services addressing the need to save energy?

-IT Services (ITS) currently supports about 4,500 computers out of the estimated University total of around 6,000.
 The ITS-supported computers range from new up to about 5 years old.
 Over 800 of these computers are in "cluster rooms", and many of these are accessible 24 hours per day.

 Computers

-When idle, the machine consumes 15W.
+On average, when idle, the machine consumes 15W.
 When shut down or hibernated but still connected to the mains, it consumes 0.8W.
 If a shut-down or hibernated computer is disconnected from the mains, the only power it consumes is that of its internal rechargeable battery.

 Monitors